JKO for Landau: a variational particle method for homogeneous Landau equation

-To demonstrate the stability of the implicit JKO approach, we consider a strong collisional regime with $C_\gamma = 10$ and conduct experiments using a relatively large time step of $\tau = 1$ with a total of $N=25600$ particles.
+To demonstrate the stability of the JKO approach in the Coulomb interaction, we consider a strong collisional regime with $C_\gamma = 100$ and apply the JKO--3 (RK4) approach using a relatively large time step of $\Delta t = 1$ and $N=25^3$ particles.
 The results, shown in Fig. \ref{fig_eg4_macro}, indicate that our method remains stable despite the large time step and that the entropy approaches equilibrium effectively.